jrd261/exp-docs/_pages/authentication.md

 # Overview

 Most HTTP requests to EXP, and the connection to the EXP network, require a valid authentication token.
-To obtain a token, [supply credentials](#exchanging-credentials-for-a-token) in an HTTP POST to the `/api/auth/login` endpoint, or if [exchange an existing valid token](#refreshing-a-token) for a new one by sending an authenticated HTTP POST request to `/api/auth/token`.
+To obtain a token, [supply credentials](#exchanging-credentials-for-a-token) in an HTTP POST to the `/api/auth/login` endpoint, or [exchange an existing valid token](#refreshing-a-token) for a new one by sending an authenticated HTTP POST request to `/api/auth/token`.
 Authentication tokens are short lived, ~hours, and must be exchanged for a new token before they expire.

 To make an authenticated request, supply the authentication token in the `Authorization` header of the HTTP request, i.e.